nojhan/lp-jolly/README.md

    source ~/lp-dotmatrix/dotmatrix.theme && lp_theme dotmatrix
 ```

-NOTE: The recommended segment markers (the "chevron" variant) uses characters in the private section of unicode
+NOTE: The recommended segment markers (the "chevron" variant) uses characters in the private section of Unicode
 that are defined by the "Nerd-fonts" project.
 You will either need a compatible font, or use a variant that does not need them, like "text" and "dotmatrix".